Range Rules and Safety Polices

 • The General Rifle Range (common firing line) is closed when the High Power Rifle Range is scheduled for use.

-General Rifle Range
+General Rifle Range (AKA Common Firing Line)

 • Bringing a rifle to the range in a proper gun case is highly encouraged, however, you may transport uncased firearms from your vehicle to the firing line unloaded, action must be open and muzzle pointed up.